Wappsto/javascript-wappsto-wapp/README.md

 ### Wapp Storage

-It is possible to storage configuration parameters and other information in the Wapp Storage.
+It is possible to store configuration parameters and other information in the Wapp Storage.
 This data is persisted on Wappsto and can be read from the foreground and background wapp.
-The data can be deleted by calling the ´clear` function.
+The data can be deleted by calling the `clear` function.

 ```javascript
 let storage = await Wappsto.wappStorage();